datacentricdesign/lab/collections/_courses/bsc-io1075-module2-1.md

 module-id: 2
 module-of: bsc-io1075
 tags:
-- OOP
+- Object-Oriented
 - Control Flow
 - Pseudo Code
+- Test Units
-introduction: In this module you will expend you will expend your programming knowledge with object-oriented programming.
-You will apply these concepts in combination of control flow to shape the behaviour of your lamp such as pulsating and breathing with various colors.
+introduction: In this module you will expand your programming knowledge with Object-Oriented paradigm.
+You will apply these concepts in combination with control flow to shape the behaviour of your GoodNight Lamp such as pulsating and breathing with various colors.
+You will experiment with Test Units in order to validate the behaviour of your Lamp.
 explain:
 make:
 analyse: